 - The MMU recommends that up to congestion (UTC) transactions be required to pay energy uplift charges for both the injection and the withdrawal sides of the UTC.
 (Priority: High.
 First reported 2011.
 Status: Partially adopted.) - The MMU recommends allocating the energy uplift credits paid to units scheduled by PJM as must run in the day-ahead energy market for reasons other than voltage/reactive or black start services as a reliability charge to real-time load, real-time exports and real-time wheels.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.
 Stakeholder process.) - The MMU recommends that the total cost of providing reactive support be categorized and allocated as reactive services.
 Reactive services credits should be calculated consistent with the balancing generator credit calculation.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.
 Stakeholder process.) - The MMU recommends including real-time exports and real-time wheels in the allocation of the cost of providing reactive support to the 500 kV system or above, in addition to real-time load.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends modifications to the calculation of lost opportunity costs credits paid to wind units.
 The lost opportunity costs credits paid to wind units should be based on the lesser of the desired output, the estimated output based on actual wind conditions and the capacity interconnection rights (CIRs).
-The MMU recommends that PJM allow wind units to request CIRs that reflect the maximum output wind units want to inject into the transmission system at any time.
+The MMU recommends that PJM require wind units to request CIRs based on the maximum output used in the ELCC calculation for wind units.
 (Priority: Low.
 First reported 2012.
-Status: Partially adopted.) - The MMU recommends that PJM clearly identify and classify all reasons for incurring uplift in the day-ahead and the real-time energy markets and the associated uplift charges in order to make all market participants aware of the reasons for these costs and to help ensure a long term solution

-- to the issue of how to allocate the costs of uplift.
+Status: Partially adopted.) - The MMU recommends that PJM clearly identify and classify all reasons for incurring uplift in the day-ahead and the real-time energy markets and the associated uplift charges in order to make all market participants aware of the reasons for these costs and to help ensure a long term solution to the issue of how to allocate the costs of uplift.
 (Priority: Medium.
 First reported 2011.
-Status: Partially adopted.) - The MMU recommends that PJM revise the current uplift confidentiality rules in order to allow the disclosure of complete information about the level of uplift by unit and the detailed reasons for the level of uplift credits by unit in the PJM region.
+Status: Partially adopted.)

+• The MMU recommends that PJM revise the current uplift confidentiality rules in order to allow the disclosure of complete information about the level of uplift by unit and the detailed reasons for the level of uplift credits by unit in the PJM region.
 (Priority: High.
 First reported 2013.
-Status: Partially adopted.)17 - The MMU recommends that PJM eliminate the exemption for CTs and diesels from the requirement to follow dispatch in order to receive uplift.
-The performance of these resources should be evaluated in a manner consistent with all other resources (Priority: Medium.
-First reported 2018.
-Status: Adopted 2022.)
+Status: Partially adopted.)17